 GeneCards Summary for TIMP1 Gene

 TIMP1 (TIMP Metallopeptidase Inhibitor 1) is a Protein Coding gene.
 Diseases associated with TIMP1 include Chronic Venous Leg Ulcers and Oral Submucous Fibrosis and Lung Giant Cell Carcinoma.
-Among its related pathways are Platelet activation, signaling and aggregation and Degradation of the extracellular matrix.
+Among its related pathways are HIF-1 signaling pathway and Angiogenesis (CST).
 GO annotations related to this gene include cytokine activity and protease binding.
 An important paralog of this gene is TIMP4.

 UniProtKB/Swiss-Prot Summary for TIMP1 Gene